-HLIL trains Certified Massage Therapists in a variety of massage modalities that prepare them for certification by the California Massage Therapy Council (CAMTC) with 500 hours of training.
+HLIL trains Certified Massage Therapists in a variety of massage modalities that prepare them for certification by the National Certification Board for Therapeutic Massage &Bodywork (NCBTMB), with 500 hours of training.

 Our 500 hour Certified Massage Therapy program includes all Certified Massage Therapy courses and a variety of Natural Health Modalities.

 The human touch has the power to heal.
 Massage is the guiding technique that harnesses the power of touch to enhance your physical and mental health.
 Massage reduces stress by improving circulation, triggering the release of endorphins, and relieving physical symptoms.
 Massage as a vocation is a learned skill.